 - A collaborative culture, where all faculty and staff share ownership of the responsibility to support students’ individual behavior needs.

-- A Positive Behavioral Interventions and Supports (PBIS) framework which provides three tiers of behavioral supports to meet students’ different needs.
+- A Positive Behavioral Interventions and Supports (PBIS) framework provides three tiers of behavioral supports to meet students’ different needs.

-- A Social and Emotional Learning (SEL) curriculum which helps students learn and practice positive behaviors related to the five main areas of SEL: Self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+- A Social and Emotional Learning (SEL) curriculum helps students learn and practice positive behaviors related to the five main areas of SEL: Self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

 - Targeted professional development, informed by evidence-based practices, to help teachers learn and practice restorative justice strategies.

 Learn more about how RJE promotes positive student outcomes.